rapidsai/deployment/source/platforms/databricks.md

 ```

-**Note**: To launch a dask cluster with GPU workers, you must parse in `--cuda` flag option when running the `dask databricsk run` command, otherwise the script will launch standard dask workers by default.
-Running this script should launch a dask scheduler in the driver node and workers on remaining nodes within a few minutes.
+**Note**: By default, the `dask databricks run` command will launch a dask scheduler in the driver node and standard workers on remaining nodes.

+To launch a dask cluster with GPU workers, you must parse in `--cuda` flag option.

 ### Launch Dask cluster